 “Being at the George Washington University as a student places you at the front row of the theater of history.” ― Steven Knapp, President

 To build on the university’s proximity to many of the world’s greatest institutions and organizations, Dr. Knapp advocates partnerships that bring greater knowledge and resources to George Washington, its students and the community.
 Recent collaborations include:

-- A unique affiliation that will bring one of the world’s foremost specialized museums, The Textile Museum, to a new George Washington University Museum, which also will house the Albert H. Small Washingtoniana Collection and the Center for National Capital Area Studies,
+- A unique affiliation that brought one of the world’s foremost specialized museums, The Textile Museum, to a new George Washington University Museum, which also houses the Albert H. Small Washingtoniana Collection and the Center for National Capital Area Studies,

 - An extension and expansion of a 100-year partnership with the Smithsonian Institution that gives students and faculty unprecedented access to the world’s largest museum complex, providing for a collaborative program in museum studies, graduate museum training programs, a joint fund for shared scholarly projects, and broader relationships between the Smithsonian and a growing number of departments within the university community,